 Did you know that a 10-pound dog that is not restrained can generate 500 pounds of force in a 50-mph crash?
 In case of an accident, your pet is more likely to be injured if they are not properly restrained.
 If your pet manages to escape during the accident they also risk further injuries.

-At Gordon & Doner, our personal injury lawyer s in Florida understand how much your pets can mean to you, which is why it is important to put their safety first when they must be in the vehicle with you.
+At Gordon & Doner, a personal injury lawyer in Florida can understand how much your pets can mean to you, which is why it is important to put their safety first when they must be in the vehicle with you.